jake-figma/component-inspector/README.md

 A [Figma plugin](https://www.figma.com/community/plugin/1162860898904210114) for inspecting Figma components.

-This plugin allows developers to look at Figma component properties in the same way they describe components in code.
+This plugin provides a look at Figma component properties similar to how they are described in code.
 This plugin does _not_ generate style code.
-It generates code for the language of components and the description of properties.
+It generates code that describes component properties.

 Currently supporting instance and component code generation for: